D4m666/Wifi-Jammer/README.md

   - 'chmod +x setup.sh'
   - 'python Wifi-Jammer.py'

-This script only works in linux
+This script only works in linux.

+Have fun with the Script :)

 # Legal Disclaimer